Top Compensation Factors to Consider When Setting Church Salaries

 We all want our church to have the most engaging worship, the most capable pastor, the best children’s programming, etc. We’ve talked a little about how to determine pay for potential candidates, but the second half of this discussion is how to keep the people you hire.

 We write a lot about creating and maintaining contagious office culture, but the truth is that pay plays a factor as well.
 Be proactive about your staff’s compensation.
 Assess performance and put plans in place to link performance to pay (think raises, bonuses, and additional vacation/sabbatical time) at least once a year.
 Analyze industry standards for similar roles in organizations within the size and scope of your church.

 Good employees should be rewarded and reminded of their value, and a great way to do that is to consider and evaluate salaries and make sure they match the work and value your employees are bringing to your church staff or organization.
 Figuring out salaries is a process, however, and it’s not a one size fits all process either.
 But done well, it’s a way for you to build a staff that will stay for the long term and love working there.

 As stewards of God's Kingdom, it is vital that your church's budget aligns with your church's vision, mission, and values.
 Ensure you're on the right track with our free download, 8 Costly Church Budget Mistakes

 At Vanderbloemen, we help churches and faith-based organizations build their best teams by aligning their people solutions for growth: hiring, compensation, succession, and culture.
 If you're looking to hire your next staff member, contact us.
 We'd love to help.

-If you're a Vanderbloemen search client within the past 2 years - email us and we will send you your unique survey link.
+If you're a Vanderbloemen Executive Search client within the past 2 years - email us and we will send you your unique survey link.